DaveCrown/vmware-kb87081/README.md

-# vmware-kb87081 Workaround for VMSA-2021-0028 CVE-2021-44228
+# vmware-kb87081: Workaround for VMSA-2021-0028 CVE-2021-44228
 ## Description
-A play that runs through the various fixes as outlined in VMware KB87081 to workaround the apache log4j RCE[Reference Section](#Reference)
+A play that runs through the various fixes as outlined in VMware KB87081 to workaround the apache log4j RCE [Reference Section](#Reference)
 ### The Play's workflow
 1. SSH's in to the VC and sets the vrops plugin to incompatible.
 2. Gets the version of vcenter via vpxd -v